AudioGroupCologne/aframe-bytebeat/README.md

 # aframe-bytebeat

-Bytebeat live coding A-Frame component, for the Metabeat metaverse live coding system.
+Bytebeat live coding A-Frame component, for live coding Bytebeat in the metaverse.

 ## Dependencies